AsexGenomeEvol/Timema_asex_genomes/side_proj/E_structural_variation_calling/README.md

 ## Structural variations

 Detection of structural variants from population data will be based on pair-end illumina data.
-One individual per species will have mate-pairs as well to access structural variations with greater resolution.

-### Inference from Illumina reads

-Methods are based on coverage or mapping patterns.
-Different methods produce different variant calls.
-This observation let to development of methods that calls consensus based on different methods.
-The consensus caller is called (Survivor)[https://github.com/fritzsedlazeck/SURVIVOR].
+We are interested in difference between sexual and asexual species, we therefore use a SV caller well balancing specificity and sensitivity [Manta](https://github.com/Illumina/manta), due to the problem of collapsed duplicates we also introduce coverage, based filtering and use a [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) to merge calls (variants in different individuals of the same type with breakpoints less than 100 bases from each other).

 #### SV calls: pair-end

-Restarting efforts at Edinburgh required quite lot of logistic investment to move the data here.
-I have them in agregated directories by type rather than indevidual as before.
-Not sure which is better.
-If I will reorganize them again, I will have rewrite this, but for now I keep it as it is.

-**data**

-- 60 mapping files: `data/mapped_reseq_reads/*.bam`
-- 60 manta SV calls (called at Vital-it cluster using `E_structural_variation_calling/manta.sh`): `data/manta_SV_calls/<sp>_<ind>_manta/*.vcf.gz`
-- 60 lumpy SV calls (called at Vital-it cluster using `E_structural_variation_calling/smoove.sh`; smoove is a wrapper round lumpy): `data/smoove_SVs/...`
-- reference genomes: `data/final_references/*_b3v08.fasta.gz`
+Indexing mapped reads to the reference gneomes (`data/final_references/*_b3v08.fasta.gz`)

 ```
 for bam in data/mapped_reseq_reads/*.bam; do